Blog> Product update >

 Laboratory Indicators of Sustained Remission

-• Stable hematocrit within normal range
+• Stable hematocrit inside ordinary range

-• Consistent albumin-to-globulin ratio >0.8
+• Consistent albumin-to-globulin proportion >0.8

-• Normal liver and kidney function tests
+• Normal liver and kidney work tests

-• Absence of anemia or thrombocytopenia
+• Absence of iron deficiency or thrombocytopenia

 Conclusion